Honolulu Museum of Art: History

 On April 8, 1927, the Honolulu Museum of Art opened.
 There was a traditional Hawaiian blessing and the Royal Hawaiian Band, under the direction of Henri Berger, played at festivities.
 With the opening of the museum came gifts of many pieces, sometimes even entire collections.
 Additions to the original building include a library (1956), an education wing (1960), a gift shop (1965), a cafe (1969), a contemporary gallery, administrative offices and 292-seat theater (1977), and an art center for studio classes and expanded educational programming (1989).
 In 1999, the museum created a children's interactive gallery, lecture hall, and offices.

 The original building was named Hawaiʻi's best building by the Hawaiʻi Chapter of the American Institute of Architecture and is registered as a National and State Historical site.
 The museum is accredited by the American Alliance of Museums.

-In 1998, extensive renovation began starting with the Asian wing.
-In September 1999, construction began on the John Hara-designed Henry R. Luce Pavilion Complex, which opened May 13, 2001.
+In 1998, extensive renovation began, starting with the Asian wing.
+In September 1999, construction began on the John Hara-designed Henry R. Luce Pavilion Complex, which opened on May 13, 2001.
 It includes expanded spaces for The Pavilion Café and The Museum Shop and a new two-story exhibition structure.
-The Luce Complex is named for Henry R. Luce, the co-founder and editor of Time Magazine and other publications.
-His widow, Clare Boothe Luce, had a residence in Hawaiʻi and served on the museum's board of trustees from 1972–1977.
+The Luce Complex is named for Henry R. Luce, the co-founder and editor of Time magazine and other publications.
+His widow, Clare Boothe Luce, had a residence in Hawaiʻi and served on the museum's board of trustees from 1972 to 1977.

-New galleries exploring cross-cultural influences, were renovated and re-opened in the Western Wing in November 1999.
-A new gallery for Korean art was opened in June 2001.
+New galleries exploring cross-cultural influences were renovated and reopened in the Western Wing in November 1999.
+A new gallery for Korean art opened in June 2001.
 New galleries for the arts of India, Indonesia, and Southeast Asia were renovated and opened in January 2002.
 A new gallery for the art of the Philippines named for retiring Museum Director and his wife, George and Nancy Ellis, opened in 2003.
-In February 2005, the museum opened an Asian Painting Conservation Studio and in December 2005, completed renovation of the Western Art galleries.
+In February 2005, the museum opened an Asian Painting Conservation Studio.
+In December 2005, renovation of the Western Art galleries was completed.

-In 2001, the museum entered into a partnership with the Doris Duke Foundation for Islamic Art and the theater was refurbished and renamed for her in July 2002.
+In 2001, the museum entered into a partnership with the Doris Duke Foundation for Islamic Art, and the theater was refurbished and renamed for her in July 2002.
 In October 2002, the museum opened a new gallery that serves as the orientation center for all tours to Doris Duke's Honolulu estate Shangri La, which started on November 6, 2002.

-Due to the 2019–20 coronavirus pandemic the museum laid off one third of its full-time workers & every seasonal worker that worked part time to reduce the spread of COVID-19 on April 17, 2020.
+On April 17, 2020, the museum laid off one third of its full-time workers and every seasonal worker who worked part time to reduce the spread of COVID-19.